-That doesn’t surprise me.
+The Ainu and Maori share many similarities in their history and culture, and recently efforts have been made for these peoples to learn from one another.
 Those motifs are similar also to those found among the fishing communities in Eastern Canada, Labrador and Greenland.
 That is where the Ainu crossed over to North America from Finland, and originally from the Nile Valley.

-A friend from Niger recently called to my attention to the discover of twin pyramids in Tanout Niger.
+A friend from Niger recently called to my attention to the discover of twin pyramids in Zinder, Niger.
 He said that in discussion about Hausa origins the connection between the Arawa of Niger and the Arawa-Maori of New Zealand was noted.
-He explained that the Songhaï (Zarma) people are called called "Maori" in Niger and both groups of Arawa claim a common ancestor named "Tama."
+He explained that the Songhaï (Zarma) people are called "Maori" in Niger and both groups of Arawa claim a common ancestor named "Tama."
 He notes also that the names of many Maori towns sound Hausa example: Arawa, Gizo, Buka etc.

 It is reasonable to speculate that a confederation of Ar clans traveled across the seas.
 Genesis 10 speaks of the clans of Ar who controlled the Red Sea and the Mediterranean island kingdoms of

 The Ainu are fascinating and rightly can be called a "first people," but there is still much to learn about them.
 Were they the predecessors of the Ar clans?

 Does your brother-in-law speak English?
 I would love to communicate with him.
 Might he be willing to share some of the stories about the Ainu?